Online banking fraud occurs when a criminal uses your details to access your online banking account and removes funds from your account.

 - Ensure you have current anti-virus and anti-spyware software installed on your computer and mobile devices, and keep it up-to-date.

-- Never divulge your password or Web Access Code (WAC) to anyone.
+- Never divulge your password to anyone.

 - If you’ve accidentally given out any personal information, change your online banking password immediately and report it to us on 133 282.